jeffreynerona/basic-react-tutorial/README.md

 Go ahead and test the button if it works.

 ## States
-To initialize a state, we need a constructor.
+To initialize a state, we need a constructor.<br>
 Make one above the function buy.

 ```